aptech/docs/docs/CR-gdaDStat.rst

 Remarks
 -------

-The variables referenced by *vars* must all be Nx1.
+The variables referenced by *vnamevar* must all be Nx1.

 The names of the variables in the GDA will be used for the output by default.
 To use alternate names, set the *altnames* member of the